poppy-project/poppy-docs/en/getting-started/connect.md

 * [for the Poppy Humanoid](https://github.com/poppy-project/poppy-humanoid/releases/)

 They can be written to a SD-card (at least 8 Go) by using classical utility tools.
-One the SD-card is ready, just insert it into the board and when you plug your robot it should automatically start and you should then be able to connect to the web interface.
+One the SD-card is ready, just insert it into the board.
+Then when you plug your robot it should automatically start and you should be able to connect to its web interface.

 > **Info** More details can be found in the [startup section](../startup/README.md).